x

 Online Medication Assisted Treatment for Opioids at Eleanor Health

 Medication-assisted treatment for opioid use disorder represents a shift in the approach to addiction.
 If you are ready to take the next step in your recovery journey, contact Eleanor Health today.
-At Eleanor Health we offer both online and in-person addiction treatment services.
+At Eleanor Health we offer online addiction treatment services.
 With a focus on personalized treatment, we work with you to find the best medication and dosage for your lifestyle.
 We also provide addiction counseling and peer support to ensure a holistic approach to healing.
 You deserve to feel better and Eleanor Health is your partner in recovery.

 We’re here to help